 Burrard Dry Dock was, for most of the twentieth century, the largest shipyard in Western Canada.
 Over 450 ships were launched from this site including famously the WW II Victory ships.
 The war years were a busy time with around the clock production and a greatly expanded work force, which for the first time included women!
 Shipyard Pals Sal and Sam will perform stories of this exciting time while walking visitors through North Vancouver’s historic Burrard Dry Dock.
 Saturday and Sundays July 7th to August 26th, 11am and 1:30 pm., at The Shipyards.
 Free for all ages!

 Walk in the old forest in Lynn Canyon Park.
 Here mountaineering enthusiasts Max and Molly will entertain with tales of daring adventure and rescue in the early days of North Shore mountaineering.
-On this walk the audience will be introduced to some of the North Shore’s most adventurous residents – mountaineers, rescue team members, skiers and climbers.
+On this walk the audience will be regaled with stories of some of the North Shore’s most adventurous residents – mountaineers, rescue team members, skiers and climbers.
 Wednesdays and Thursdays from July 5th to August 23th, 11am and 1:30 pm., at Lynn Canyon Park.
 Free for all ages!

 Book group tours or performances: Call 604.990.3700 ext.
 8007.